kumandra/Whitepapers/draft1.md

 ## Blockchain-based Decentralized Storage Scheme

 `Abstract`.
-There are many possible way to achieve decentralized storage solution but what this paper trying to achieve is not only DSN(Decentralized Storage Network) but value of the whole ecosystem.
-This paper proposes a decentralized storage system based on blockchain technology, and also IPFS which can make full use of the remaining space of personal hard disks of the users all around the world and a fair decentralized storage network for the storage providers.
-Storage provider will be decoupled into storage pool.
-End-user that want to use the platform will pay and the storage fee will given to the pool that actually store the data from the uploader.
-In order to provide a fair solution to all storage provider, there is a solution that the system will randomly choose any pool or we can say it is _load-balanced_.
-All proofs and payment information are stored in the blockchain, which guarantees the security and credibility of the system.
+There are many possible ways to a decentralized storage solution.
+Though the existing solutions are not yet mature and can offer anything superior to the current centralized cloud storage.
+In this paper, we present a Decentralized Storage Network (DSN) based on blockchain technology and IPFS.
+The system could provide ways to utilize the remaining spaces of personal hard disks and empower users around the world to take part of the network.
+In turn, receive reward for sharing these resources.
+Storage providers could decouple into a storage pool.
+End-users pay the storage and network fees.
+The storage fees will be distributed to the pools that actually store the data.
+In order to provide a fair solution to storage providers, the system will randomly choose a pool and monitor the liveness of the whole network.
+All proofs and payment information are stored on-chain, which guarantees security and credibility of services and value of the system.

 ### 1. Introduction